 If you already have a 50mm and you are happy with it than you are not missing out, but if you don’t than I would have to recommend this lens for your Micro Four Thirds system.
 Especially if you are a street photographer.
 I have linked a gallery below of my visit to the Toronto Aquarium which I went to just to test out this lens.
 There should also be a link to some street photography I did that same day.
 I hope this article helped, feel free to link this to your friends and read some of my other articles also linked bellow.

 I was with 2 or 3 others, either me and another male and 2 females or me another male and 1 female.
 We were at some location we were not familiar with.
 I want to say we woke up there but I’m not sure.
 There was a old kind of creepy looking house behind us.
 I don’t want to call it creepy but it wasn’t pleasant either.
 It was right there in the middle.
 I can’t remember if we woke up in it and came out or if we just woke up in front.
 Regardless we didn’t go inside it and we woke up facing away from it to a very wide path with tall dark trees that reached high into the sky.
-Me and the others seemed to know each other but I really can’t recall who they were or if they are people I ever knew.
+I and the others seemed to know each other but I really can’t recall who they were or if they are people I ever knew.

-We questioned were we were and what was going on and we realized we had powers.
+We questioned where we were and what was going on and we realized we had powers.
 It was one of the girls that noticed it first and was surprised/ scared.
 Her hand suddenly produced lightning sparks and she was able to shoot them out.
 The other guy was also able to do something too but I don’t remember what it was.
 I had some kind of smoke/fire power.
-Similar to the the power the main character of Infamous: Second Son.
+Similar to the power the main character of Infamous: Second Son.
 That whole smokey flame thing.
 As we stood and tested out our new found powers I noticed that I was really able to push mine more than the others.
 Blasting my flame smoke far into the sky.
-I then started to notice that I can change my power all together.
+I then started to notice that I can change my power altogether.